tiwo/puzzler/README.txt

 Quick-Start
 ===========

-This section is for those who want to get up & running quickly.
-Read on for complete details.
+This section is for those who understand computers well and who want to get up & running quickly.
+If you don't know what a "shell" is, or if you don't understand any of the following steps, go to "Installation_" below.
+Full details are in the following sections.

 1. Get and install the latest release of Python, available from